aidanwardman/Stock-Bot/README.md

 # Stock Bot
 Stock Bot (once finished) gives you the ability to quickly check a stock value from (eventually) any available stock market globally, directly from Discord.
 ## Installation
 ### Create a Discord App
 - Create a Discord account
 - Go to https://discordapp.com/developers/applications/me/create to create a new discord app
 - Once your app is created click on **Create a Bot User**
+- Invite your bot to your discord server
 ### Run the install
 ```
 git clone https://github.com/aidanwardman/Stock-Bot